 What do psychometric tests measure?

 They look at your ability or your personality.
-In the workplace, an ability test might measure your verbal, numerical reasoning, problem solving skills or your situational judgement.
+In the workplace, an ability test might measure your verbal, critical thinking skills, numerical reasoning, problem solving skills or your situational judgement.

 Why are they used?

 Psychometric tests provide an employer with invaluable information about their applicants.

 Testing candidates’ ability provides an objective look at how they might approach work related tasks.